Advocacy & Community Navigation

 Operation Backpack

 Operation Backpack was launched in January 2019.
 Initially, House of Lazarus was partnering with three local schools to offer a supply of nutritious meals and snacks for 235 children to eat over their weekends, free of charge.
 As of today, our Operation Backpack program provides bags of food each Friday in the school year to students in our community who might otherwise go without meals over the weekend.
-We help about 300 students from 17 different local schools.
+We help about 300 students from 16 different local schools in South Stormont, South Dundas, North Dundas and North Grenville.
 Each bag contains food for 2 breakfasts, 2 lunches and 4 snacks, with fresh produce and nutritious food included.
 Over the course of the 2024-2025 school year, we distributed 10,592 bags.
 The goals of this program include:

 Looking to help?